pain64/true-sql/documentation.md

     ./gradlew build -Dtruesql.printConfig=true

-###### NB: DTO generating doesn't work without compile-time check configuration.
+###### NB: Without compile-time validation generate DTO and compile-time query validation don't work. asCall() and constraint violations checks don't works, but without compile-time verification.

 ## ResultSet to DTO mapping.
 Grouped object-tree fetching.
 TrueSql has a set of fetchers, explore them with comma.
 You can map ResultSet (jdbc representation of query result) to DTO.
-TrueSql map fields according to the declare order:
+TrueSql map fields into record according to the declare order:

 ```java
 // declared outside of current method